JokerQyou/snextensions/README.md

 ## Without Netlify

 It's easy and recommended to host with Netlify.
-However if you insist not to use it, it is also possible:
+However if you insist not to use it, it is also possible (notice: the following steps work on Linux or WSL):

 - Prepare your environment with `Python 3.7` with `pip`, as well as `Git`;
 - Make sure Python 3.7 can be called directly via `python` from the shell;